stormpath/stormpath-framework-spec/password-reset.md

 The response should be an HTML page or SPA that provides a form with an email address field, allowing the user to give the email address of the account that they want to trigger a password reset email for.

+The view must have a conditional block for showing an error message, if the user arrives here with the param `?status=INVALID_SP_TOKEN`

 <a href="#top">Back to Top</a>